aryanpuransanaye/aryanpuransanaye/README.md

     """
     • From Iran
     • Junior Python Developer
-    • Passionate about teaching, clean coding, and learning
     • A fan of clean, well-structured code, passionate about teaching, and committed to lifelong learning.
     • Master's Student in Software Engineering